 Ideally, you want to pick a reliable web hosting provider, so you don’t have to move your website.
 But it’s possible that you’re unsatisfied with the current web host’s quality of service or simply wish to upgrade to something better.

-You might be stressed if you find yourself in this predicament, and honestly, I don’t blame you.
+You might be stressed if you find yourself in this predicament, and honestly,we don’t blame you.
 It definitely sounds daunting.
 But that’s just it—it only “sounds” daunting.

 In reality, migrating a website does not have to be complicated.